-- (a) the preparation of strategic policy statements; - (b) the preparation of annual plans and estimates; - (c) the preparation of supplementary annual plans and estimates; - (d) the preparation of the Pre-election Economic and Financial Update; and - (e) such other purposes as may be required by the Portfolio.
+- (a) the preparation of strategic policy statements; - (b) the preparation of annual plans and estimates; - (c) the preparation of supplementary annual plans and estimates; - (d) the preparation of the Pre-election Economic and Financial Update; and - (e) such other purposes as may be required by the Portfolio. - 5.
+Each prescribed entity, statutory authority and government company shall supply accurate financial and non-financial information to the Portfolio, in the form and within the time frame from time to time notified by the Portfolio, for the following purposes -

-Supply of actual financial and non-financial information
+Supply of actual financial and nonfinancial information

-- 5. Each prescribed entity, statutory authority and government company shall supply accurate financial and non-financial information to the Portfolio, in the form and within the time frame from time to time notified by the Portfolio, for the following purposes - - (a) the preparation of Government quarterly reports; - (b) the preparation of Government annual reports; - (c) the monitoring of the financial and non-financial performance of the core government and the entire public sector; and - (d) the monitoring of the financial and non-financial performance of prescribed entities, statutory authorities and government companies.
+- (a) the preparation of Government quarterly reports; - (b) the preparation of Government annual reports; - (c) the monitoring of the financial and non-financial performance of the core government and the entire public sector; and

+(d) the monitoring of the financial and non-financial performance of prescribed entities, statutory authorities and government companies.